 Worksop students raised more than £4,000 for charity at 5k run inspired by former student

+Worksop students raise more than £4,000 for charity at 5k run inspired by former student

-Students and staff took part in a charity 5k run at Outwood Academy Portland, inspired by former student, Lulu Blundell.
+Students and staff took part in a charity 5k run at a Worksop school inspired by a former student.

-Lulu, now 19, was first diagnosed with Ewing’s sarcoma when she was 15.
+Lulu Blundell, now aged 19, was first diagnosed with Ewing’s sarcoma when she was 15 and a pupil at Outwood Academy Portland.

 Ewing’s sarcoma is a rare type of cancer that affects bones or the tissue around bones and mainly affects children and young people.

-Lulu underwent months of chemotherapy, radiotherapy and a lower limb amputation to treat the cancer and was given the news that she was cancer free in January 2020.
+Lulu underwent months of chemotherapy, radiotherapy and a lower limb amputation to treat the cancer and was given the news she was cancer-free in January 2020.

-Tragically, the cancer returned earlier this year and it is terminal, giving Lulu only months to live.
+Sadly, the cancer returned earlier this year and Lulu has been told it is terminal.

-"As a result, we feel the least we can do is to support her in continuing to raise money for Teenage Cancer Trust so that other teenagers like Lulu get the care and support they need too.”
+"As a result, we feel the least we can do is to support her in continuing to raise money for Teenage Cancer Trust, so other teenagers like Lulu get the care and support they need too.”

 The event has raised more than £4,200 so far, which brings the total amount of money raised in Lulu’s name, to more than £75,000.

-All donations have funded patient services, specialist nurses and support staff at Sheffield Weston Park, a facility where Lulu continues to be supported.
+All donations have funded patient services, specialist nurses and support staff at Sheffield’s Weston Park Cancer Centre, a facility where Lulu continues to be supported.

 Before her diagnosis, Lulu was a keen rugby player, playing for Sheffield Swans.

-In September this year, Lulu herself ran a 5k which took place at Sheffield Tigers RUFC, also raising funds for Teenage Cancer Trust.
+In September this year, Lulu herself ran a 5k at Sheffield Tigers RUFC, also raising funds for Teenage Cancer Trust.

-Carolyn Blundell, Lulu’s mum and associate executive principal at Outwood Grange Academies Trust, said: “During what has been a journey that I would wish on no one, seeing some good come from it gives at least a little comfort.
+Carolyn Blundell, Lulu’s mum and associate executive principal at Outwood Grange Academies Trust, said: “During what has been a journey I would wish on no-one, seeing some good come from it gives at least a little comfort.

 “The Teenage Cancer Trust does amazing work for teenagers and young adults who are diagnosed with cancer.
 A disease that should never be inflicted upon the young.”